Subscribe To This Site

 The first few days fermentation will be quite fast.
 You may need to remove some scum or froth so that the fruit juice does not bubble out of the vessel.

 Do be careful that your container can take some pressure.
-If you do not fit an air-lock you will need to release the pressure frequently, especially in the first few days (otherwise you risk an explosion - messy and potentially dangerous).
+If you do not fit an air-lock you will need to release the pressure frequently, especially in the first few days (otherwise you risk an explosion - messy andpotentially dangerous).
 A proper pressure barrel is a good investment if you have plenty of apples to use.

 After a few days you should fit a proper fermentation lock.
 This prevents contamination with bacteria and other organisms.

 This method uses wild natural yeasts on the skin of the fruit. you can, of course, use a commercial yeast starter if you prefer.
-Your results will almost certainly be more reliable!
+Your results will almost certainly be more reliable.

 Disclaimer

-Please note that this is a simple, rustic way of producing a basic cider from your spare apples.
 A friend of mine regularly makes cider this way which is quite drinkable.
 However, results can be variable.
 If you want a predictable, consistent outcome, use more modern methods!

 Easy apple recipes: